Teneriffe

 The level of cultural diversity witnessed in Teneriffe was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Teneriffe's cultural diversity was found to be above average, with 11.3% of its population speaking a language other than English at home and 27.1% born overseas.
-The predominant religion in Teneriffe is Christianity, comprising 40.3% of the population.
-Notably, Judaism is overrepresented, making up 0.4% compared to the Greater Brisbane average of 0.2%.
+Teneriffe was found to have cultural diversity above the average, with 11.3% of its population speaking a language other than English at home and 27.1% born overseas.
+The primary religion in Teneriffe is Christianity, comprising 40.3% of its population.
+Notably, Judaism is overrepresented, making up 0.4% compared to the Greater Brisbane average of 0.1%.

 Frequently Asked Questions - Diversity